stoprocent/noble/README.md

 2. **macOS Native Bindings Fix**: I have fixed the native bindings for macOS, ensuring better compatibility and performance on Apple devices.

+3. **Windows Native Bindings Fix**: I have fixed the native bindings for Windows, adding support for `Service Data` from advertisements.

-3. **New Features**:
+4. **New Features**:
-  - A `setAddress` function has been added, allowing users to set the MAC address of the central device.
+  - A `setAddress(...)` function has been added, allowing users to set the MAC address of the central device.
   - A `connect(...)/connectAsync(...)` function has been added, allowing users to connect directly to specific device by address/identifier without a need to prior scan.
+  - A `waitForPoweredOn(...)` function to wait for the adapter to be powered on in await/async functions.
   - Additionally, I plan to add raw L2CAP channel support, enhancing low-level Bluetooth communication capabilities.

 If you appreciate these enhancements and the continued development of this project, please consider supporting my work.